 'Is Seijuro the Moonlight Knight?
-Mako-chan Falls in Love': Mako thinks the alien dude might be Moonlight Knight and goes on a lunch date with him, while Usagi searches for food after forgetting her lunch.
+Mako on Fire': Mako thinks the alien dude might be Moonlight Knight and goes on a lunch date with him, while Usagi searches for food after forgetting her lunch.
 Later, the sailor scouts fight a cardian who would be right at home in a hair metal band.

 'Awaken, Sleeping Beauty!
 Mamoru's Distress': Mamoru still blows off Usagi, who becomes so depressed she eats her feelings and lets a droid named Hypnotica put her in a deep sleep.
 Will Mamoru swallow his pride and rescue his true love?
 Of course he will!

 'A Battle of the Flames of Love!
-Mars vs Koan': Rei and Rubeus are basically both abusive dicks to their significant others, but Rubeus wins when he disses Koan for wearing too much perfume and make-up and, to add injury to insult, hands Koan a bomb as a break-up gift.
+Mars vs Koan': Rei and Rubeus still treat their respective love interests like crap, but Rubeus wins when he disses Koan for wearing too much perfume and make-up and, to add injury to insult, hands Koan a bomb as a break-up gift.
 Cold.

 'For Friendship!
 Ami and Berthier Clash': Ami enters a chess tournament — and so does Berthier, who's on thin ice after a failed capture.
 And speaking of thin ice, Berthier attempts to freeze herself and everyone around her when Calaveras and Petz refuse to help her.